 Broward County is a leader in the enactment of ordinances to protect its residents against unfair and deceptive trade practices.
 The Board supports legislation that provides increased consumer protection for Florida residents.
-The Board opposes legislation which would preempt local consumer protection including, but not limited to, taxi and limousine permits, moving services and used cars.
+The Board opposes legislation which would preempt local consumer protection including, but not limited to, taxi and limousine permits, transportation network companies, moving services and used cars.